-309.6.3 REPORTING DEPLOYMENTS, BITES AND INJURIES
+309.6.3 REPORTING DEPLOYMENTS, BITES, AND INJURIES

-Whenever a canine deployment results in a bite or causes injury to an intended suspect, a supervisor should be promptly notified and the injuries documented in a Canine Utilization Form.
-The injured person shall be promptly treated by emergency medical services personnel and, if appropriate, transported to an appropriate medical facility for further treatment.
+Handlers should document canine deployments in a canine use report.
+Whenever a canine deployment results in a bite or causes injury to an intended suspect, a supervisor should be promptly notified and the injuries documented in a Canine Utilization report.
+The injured person shall be promptly treated by Emergency Medical Services personnel and, if appropriate, transported to an appropriate medical facility for further treatment.
 The deployment and injuries should also be included in any related incident or arrest report.